 To make it easier for you, schedule your night shift!
 I sleep around 11:00 PM on a weekday, thus, my display automatically gets its orangish hue 🙂

-This is the LAMEST of them all – I count from 0 to 100… backwards… SLOWLY!! 😂 Guys, I swear it works!
-I guess it’s so boring that I actually end up falling asleep at ease by the time I reach 0 😜
+This is the LAMEST of them all – I count from 0 to 100… backward… SLOWLY!!
+Guys, I swear it works!
+I guess it’s so boring that I actually end up falling asleep at ease by the time I reach 0.
+You’ll need to get yourself into a comfortable position to make sure you are ready for getting to sleep, this may include splashing out on some new PJs that are a lot comfier than your current ones, you can check out some designer women’s robes as well to get you in the ‘sleeping mood’.

 - Drop your shoulders as much as possible, relax one arm on your side and then relax the other.